What Are The Benefits of Light Therapy?

 While blue light can affect your circadian rhythm, if you’re smart about how you use blue light, you can actually use it to your advantage.

 Since blue light lowers melatonin production and can signal to your brain that it’s daytime, having blue light therapy during the morning or in the afternoon can help give you more natural energy for increased brightness, fatigue and reduce daytime sleepiness.
 According to research from Brigham and Women’s Hospital in Boston, blue light during the day can even help improve your reaction time.

 Blue light therapy also offers several benefits other than psychological.
 It can improve skin texture, reduce hyperplasia, target and minimize acne and acne scars and remove sunspots.
 And since blue light decreases the production of the inflammatory protein cytokine, it can also function as an anti-inflammatory for skin-level irritations.

 Ready to see the light?

 The expert team at Courted can guide you through the benefits of red and blue light therapy to help you come up with a routine to bring out the skin you’ve always wanted.
-We offer 15 and 30-minute sessions of both red and blue light therapy to work with your schedule and make it as easy as possible to get the skin of your dreams.
+We offer both red and blue light therapy to make it as easy as possible to get the skin of your dreams.